hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Infinite_Stream_Processing.md

 time explicitly.

-Furthermore, in a batch it is obvious when to stop aggregating and emit the results: when we have exhausted the whole dataset, but with infinite streams we need a policy on how to select finite chunks whose aggregate results we are interested in.
+Furthermore, in a batch it is obvious when to stop aggregating and emit the results: when we have exhausted the whole dataset.
+However, with infinite streams we need a policy on how to select finite chunks whose aggregate results we are interested in.
 This is called _windowing_.
 We imagine the window as a time interval laid over the time axis.
 A given window